ibexa/documentation-developer/docs/api/creating_custom_rest_api_response.old.md

 ## Overriding response type

+TODO: Can it be really called "Overriding" when it's a new media type "application/my.api.VersionList+json" extending "application/vnd.ibexa.api.VersionList+json" without removing it?
+TODO: Rename to "Extending response type"?

 Next, make sure that your new implementation of serialization applies only to the selected objects.
 In order to do that, you need to decorate `Ibexa\Contracts\Rest\Output\ValueObjectVisitorDispatcher` from `ibexa/core`.